anishdsk/Discord-Bot/README.md

     - Since the bot is not hosted anywhere at the moment, it only runs as long as the program is running in the background

 ## Side Note:
-    - If your bot is already running and you make any changes to the code, before you compile and run make sure you regenerate a new bot token and replace the old one in the           '.env' file.
-This makes sure that you don't have multiple instances of the bot running under the same token.
-This avoids duplicate actions/responses by the bot on the           server for a given command
+    - If your bot is already running and you make any changes to the code, before you compile and run make sure you generate a new Bot token and replace the old one
+    - This makes sure that you don't have multiple instances of the bot running under the same token.
+This avoids duplicate responses by the bot on the server for any command

 ## Future Plans:
     - Hosting -> so bot is constantly available